 - Is the existing timber framing treated or untreated?
 If treated, to what level?

 - Does the owner want the building to meet current Acceptable Solution weathertightness detailing?
-All work carried out must comply with the New Zealand Building Code.
+All new building work carried out must comply with the New Zealand Building Code to the extent required by the Building Act.

 - Is a Code compliance certificate being withheld?